sebtaavo/mapsProject/README.md

 ...Map.vue               <-- View responsible for containing the embedded google maps "map" object.
 ...Navbar.vue            <-- View responsible for containing the navbar/banner on top of the page with the login/logout button.
 ...SearchBar.vue         <-- View responsible for searching up places on google maps using an input container.
 NOT COMPLETE!
 Currently, this view communicates directly with the model which is not allowed.
-...Sidebar.vue           <-- Deprecated version of the view responsible for containing information about the group and create/join group buttons.
 ...SidebarTest.vue       <-- View responsible for containing information regarding the current group and pinned places on the map.
 Also for create/joinining groups.
 ../css
 .../fonts                <-- Contains fonts used in the app.